malavolti/HOWTO-Install-and-Configure-Shibboleth-Identity-Provider/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Ubuntu Linux LTS 16.04 with Apache2 + Tomcat8.md

     * Remove the comment from the LDAP Data Connector configured previously on ```ldap.properties```

-12. Translate your IdP in your language:
+12. Translate the IdP messages in your language:
   * Get the files translated in your language from [Shibboleth page](https://wiki.shibboleth.net/confluence/display/IDP30/MessagesTranslation) for:
     * **login page** (authn-messages_it.properties)
     * **user consent/terms of use page** (consent-messages_it.properties)